Kota

 F93 CH79

-When to Apply for Paternity Benefit
+When Should Your Employees Apply for Paternity Benefit in Ireland?

 Self-employed people have to apply at least 12 weeks before starting their period of paternity leave.

-• Your baby is hospitalised.
+• Their baby is hospitalised.

 • The date of adoption or date of placement has changed.